R-KL/ace-WebUI/README.md

     ```

 5.  **Access the Web UI:**
-    Open your web browser and navigate to `http://127.0.0.1:8080` (or the host and port you specified in your config).
+    Open your web browser and navigate to `http://127.0.0.1:8080/` (or the host , port  and base_path you specified in your config ).

 ## Configuration